 We are able to host, witness, facilitate, and support as celebrant for the burial service, if need be.
 Sometimes families choose a spiritual leader, or a member of the family circle to lead the service, sometimes the service is improvised at the family’s discretion, sometimes we collaborate with family members to craft and lead a meaningful service.
 Each burial here is very unique.
 Jodie will work with you in advance to structure the timeline and components of the burial, and then we have the experience together.

-Our groundskeeper Bob coordinates with the funeral home, or the families directly, to prepare a place and receive the loved one’s body, and then works with family and friends to convey the body to the ground.
-We use a wheeled cart, pushed by people, through the woods to a place near the grave, and then he shows the pallbearers how to lower the body into the grave.
+We coordinate with the funeral home, or the families directly, to prepare a place and receive the loved one’s body, and then we work with family and friends to convey the body to the ground.
+We use a wheeled cart, pushed by people, through the woods to a place near the grave, and then we show the pallbearers how to lower the body into the grave.
 If your family is not comfortable participating in the closing of the grave, we can do it, but we encourage people to engage with the actual work of burying a loved one.
 We have a few children’s shovels on hand, as we’ve found that kids often really want to participate; they feel more at peace about saying goodbye when they join in.
 Much of our work is to be witness and provide safe space for you to bury your dead in the way that only you who know and love them are able to do.

 We do our best to support you at every step in this experience, to feel your way through this meaningful work of burying a loved one.